nateprewitt/smithy/designs/default-zero-value.md

 breaking changes to Smithy generated SDKs.
 Or they potentially need to make a breaking change in SDKs because they didn't understand the traits.
 We can mitigate this somewhat through validation and backward compatibility checks.

+### Is the `@default` trait only used to remove the `@required` trait?

+No. It can be used any time the zero value of a structure member is a reasonable default or can be treated the same as an omitted value.
+For example, if `0` and `null` could communicate the same thing to a service, then using the `@default` trait makes it easier to use the value because a null check isn't needed before doing something with the value.

 ### Why not allow for custom default values?